-When hunger and poverty affect a community amidst abundance, can education, and rights advocacy help?
-This is the quest with which Agragamee began its work in the tribal hinterlands of Odisha.
-The challenge was immense.
-There were few roads to reach the villages, hunger and epidemics were inherent part of the yearly cycle in the lives of the tribal communities, a small community of contractors and landlords reigned supreme, and well, there was no law.
-Our work began more with discussions and dialogues with people, and the community, than anything else.
-This helped us realize the complex multi-layered systems of exploitation, and coercion that local communities suffered from.
-It also helped local communities understand concepts of justice equality and human rights and raise their voice.
+Agragamee began work in 1981 seeking to understand the paradox of poverty and hunger in a land of abundance.
+The challenges were immense.
+There were few roads to reach the villages, hunger and epidemics were inherent part of the yearly cycle, a small community of contractors and landlords reigned supreme, and there was little or no respect for the law.
+Our work began with discussions and dialogues with the people, community leaders, elected representatives and Government functionaries.
+This helped us understand the complex multi-layered systems of exploitation and coercion that people suffered.
+It also opened up the doors of perception to local community members to concepts of justice, equality, human rights, freedom and began a process of empowerment.

 Our efforts, initially focused on helping village communities take water for irrigation to their villages, and then went on to helping hapless tribals get out of the inhuman bondage by facilitating their rehabilitation, and helping tribal children access primary education through village schools. engendered a multi-layered learning, and the magic of food and voice began to take shape.
 Tribal women, who would melt into the hills when they sensed the presence of an outsider were the most forthcoming.
 As they realised that the law gave them equal rights, they fought against discrimination at home, and also demanded socio-economic rights.

 Their leadership helped the entire community usher in fair Non-timber forest produce policy, break the monopoly of contractors in Government works in the villages, and bring in transparency and accountability within the administration and PR Leaders.
 Seeing the legitimacy of their struggles, the men willingly joined in.